 We offer an initial set of six counselling sessions to the bereaved relatives of our patients, with a trained member of our team.
 These sessions offer a safe and confidential space, free from judgement and criticism, where individuals will be listened to and supported in a caring and empathetic environment.

-Offered to those in the first stages of bereavement, this small group is organised and facilitated by one of our Counsellors and a volunteer.
+Offered to those in the first stages of bereavement, this small group is organised and facilitated by one of our counsellors and a volunteer.
 It helps individuals to understand the emotions that they may be experiencing following the death of a loved one, and identify what may help them.
-Six sessions are offered, held fortnightly on a Thursday morning at the Hospice.
+Six sessions are offered.

 This group is aimed at those who are further along in their grief journey, as well as for those who have attended ‘First Steps’ but still feel that they need a little more help.
-It runs over four sessions, held fortnightly at the Hospice on a Thursday morning.
+It runs over four sessions.

 Time to Remember

-Six months after their loved one has died, bereaved relatives will be invited to join us at the Hospice for this short service of remembrance.
-A PTHC Chaplain will read out the names of those who have died and individuals have an opportunity to light a candle in remembrance.
+Six months after their loved one has died, bereaved relatives will be invited to join us virtually for this short service of remembrance.
+A Phyllis Tuckwell chaplain will read out the names of those who have died and individuals have an opportunity to light a candle in remembrance.

 Light Up A Life

-For some relatives it can be a comfort to have a connection with the Hospice as part of their grieving process.
-There is a Remembrance Book at the Hospice, that relatives or friends can request the name of their loved one to be written, and they can come to the Hospice at any time to see it.
+For some relatives it can be a comfort to have a connection with Phyllis Tuckwell as part of their grieving process.
+There is a Remembrance Book at Headway House in which relatives or friends can request the name of their loved one to be written, and they can make an appointment to view it.

 Our beautiful metal tree sculpture stands in a quiet area of the Hospice gardens.
 Along its branches curl 300 thin hooks, from which delicate leaves can be hung, each dedicated by family or friends to the memory of a loved one.
 For a donation of £100 or more, families and friends can have a leaf engraved with the name of their loved one.
 The leaf will then be displayed on the Tree for twelve months, after which it will be placed in a presentation box and given to the person who bought it.
 Each month, a small ceremony will be held to place all newly-named leaves on the tree.